divyam02/dafrcnn-pytorch/README.md

+# The Master Branch has been updated!
+Please utilize the new code!

 # Domain Adaptive Faster R-CNN

 A PyTorch implementation of the CVPR 2018 paper [Domain Adaptive Faster R-CNN for Object Detection in the Wild](https://arxiv.org/pdf/1803.03243).